 The 10th Lorenz Kramer Memorial Lecture on 'Synchronization of spatial patterns: a matter of life or death' will be delivered this year by Alain Pumir (Laboratoire de Physique, ENS de Lyon, France) on Tuesday, October 11, in the afternoon.
 The Department of Physics at the University of Bayreuth recognizes in this way the outstanding contributions of the late Professor Lorenz Kramer to the focus subject "Nonlinear Physics" at Bayreuth (former lectures).

 In the evening of Tuesday, we will have a dinner at a restaurant in the center of Bayreuth.

-The meeting is supported by the Wilhelm und Else Heraeus-Stiftung.
+The meeting is generously funded by the Wilhelm and Else Heraeus Foundation.